jyj5558/theta/README.md

 All of the Genus-species directories will be created at /scratch/bell/dewoody/theta

 ## Cloning Git repo to your cluster directory
-Locate to your $CLUSTER_SCRATCH (e.g., /scratch/bell/blackan/) and run the code below to clone Theta git repo
+Clone the theta git repos to user scratch path (e.g., /scratch/bell/blackan/) by running the following code
 ```
+cd /scratch/bell/$USER/
 git clone https://github.com/AnnaBrunicheOlsen/theta
 ```

 ## Step 1.
 Reference downloading and QC
 **Identifying reference assembly data**

 We need to find reference assembly accession information for as many species as possible.
 Whenever possible, we will target Chromosome level RefSeq assemblies on NCBI.
-Once the target assembly is located for a particular species, we will use the accession number and file path (found under the FTP links on the right side of NCBI) and assembly name to download resources effeciently.
+Once the target assembly is located for a particular species, we will use the accession number, assembly name and url path (found under the FTP links on the right side of NCBI) and assembly name to download resources effeciently.

 **Download and perform QC on reference assembly - step1_ref_download_QC.sh** This script downloads reference, repeat, and annotation data and then identifyies repeats, estimates mappability and finds all of the short scaffolds.
 The output files include:
-1. ref.fa (reference file with scaffolds>100kb)
+1. ref_100k.fa (reference file with scaffolds>100kb)
 2. ok.bed (regions to analyze in angsd etc)
 3. map_repeat_summary.txt (summary of ref quality)
 4. if a masked genome isn't available (i.e. rm.out), script will create one using the mammal repeat library --- we should update this if we move on from mammals!

 User will need to input (paste) information for the following variables within the _step1_ref_download_QC.sh file:_

-`Genus-species`: this is used in the directory naming as Erangi suggested, to make browsing a bit more doable for us humans
+`Genus_species`: this is used in the directory naming as Erangi suggested, to make browsing a bit more doable for us humans

 `accession`: this is also used in the directory, to keep multiple reference assemblies